pratyush-barik/unimedi/README.md

 # UniMedi

-> **Disclaimer**
->
+## Disclaimer

-> UniMedi is currently under active development.
+UniMedi is currently under active development.
 Features, workflows, APIs, and user interface components may change as development progresses.
-This repository represents the current implementation of the project and additional functionality will be added in future updates.
+This repository represents the current implementation of the platform and additional functionality will be introduced in future releases.

 **Live Demo:** https://unimedi.vercel.app/